-On April 9, 2007, the Audit Department issued the cash and investments audit report for the quarterly period from April 1, 2006 through June 30, 2006, covering the fourth quarter of the 2005/06 fiscal year.
-That audit included mention of a finding reported on other occasions during the auditing of the city's cash and investments for the 2005/2006 fiscal period.
-The specific finding pertained to the large compensating balance retained at JP Morgan Chase Bank on behalf of the City of Syracuse.
-For the Quarter covered by this audit, the Chase balance was \$8 million in July and \$4.5 million for August and September.
+On December 12, 2007, the Audit Department issued the cash and investments audit report for the quarterly period from October 1, 2006 through December 31, 2006, covering the second quarter of the 2006/07 fiscal year.
+That audit included mention of a finding reported on other occasions during the auditing of the city's cash and investments which pertained to the large compensating balance retained at JP Morgan Chase Bank on behalf of the City of Syracuse.
+The amounts retained as compensating balances have been reduced substantially over the last year and a half.
+For the Quarter covered by this audit, the Chase balance remained constant at \$4.5 million; this is considerably less than the \$10 million that was carried in a non-interest bearing account for well over a year, as previously noted in audits.

-In addressing the prior finding, the Finance Department informed the City Auditor that actions had taken to ameliorate the excessively large amount of cash that the City has kept in a non-interesting bearing account over the last several years.
-Specifically, the City had taken steps as follows: The City had taken the initiative to print the 2007 Onondaga County Property Tax bills at the City in order to use larger coupons, similar to the coupons utilized by the City for City and City School District tax bills, which avail themselves to scanning; systems were instituted to allow data to be exchanged between the lockbox processor and the City Information Systems Department via e-mail in formatted text; and, the City had advertised the soliciting of RFQ's
+In addressing the prior finding, the Finance Department informed the City Auditor that actions had taken over time to ameliorate the excessively large amount of cash that the City has kept in a non-interesting bearing account over the last several years.
+Specifically, the City had taken steps as follows: The City took the initiative to print the 2007 Onondaga County Property Tax bills at the City in order to use larger coupons, similar to the coupons utilized by the City for City and City School District tax bills.
+This eliminated the special handling problem that had existed when the county tax bill payments needed to be input manually; the larger coupons avail themselves to scanning, unlike the smaller coupons.
+Lastly, systems were instituted to allow data to be exchanged between the lockbox processor and the City Information Systems Department via e-mail in formatted text.